gander/osm-helper/README.md

 - [ ] AI integration to assist with mapping tasks
 - [ ] Configuration panel to enable/disable tool links
 - [ ] Customizable add own tool links
+- [ ] Provide matrix of compatible browsers and userscript managers
+- [ ] Make the script compatible with more browsers and userscript managers

 These tools help mappers quickly access additional information and perform quality checks on their edits.